-- 1. Field Review
+- 1. Project Review Meeting

 - 2. Project Idea TAC Score

 - 3. MPO Staff Technical Score

 - 4. Funding available

-During an MPO TAC Committee meeting, the body shall score each project to create a Project Priority List.
+During an MPO TAC Committee meeting, the body shall score each project.
 Each member jurisdiction and agency shall have one representative scoring the individual projects.
-Once this list is complete and acceptable to the body, the MPO TAC Committee shall make recommendation to MPO RPC to approve, change or disapprove the Project Priority List.
+The TAC score and the MPO staff score will then be combined to create a final score with the TAC score equaling 50% and the staff score equaling 50% of the total score.
+Once this list is complete and acceptable to the body, the MPO TAC Committee shall make recommendation to MPOB to approve, change or disapprove the Project Priority List.

-The draft priority list is next presented to the MPO RPC.
-MPO RPC will have a month to review the MPO TAC work and recommendations.
-MPO RPC will next meet to discuss any changes to the priority order and make a final approval of the list.
+The draft priority list is next presented to the MPOB.
+MPOB will have a month to review the MPO TAC work and recommendations.
+MPOB will next meet to discuss any changes to the priority order and make a final approval of the list.
 The final Project Priority List will be used to fund projects until the next selection process, two years later.